-

 Sensory Toys for Newborns & Infants.

 Β At the youngest age group, babies learn through seeing and feeling.
-Soft rattles, high-contrast black and white cards, and crunchy fabric books trigger their sight and sound.
-The sensory toys for infants encourage new focus, eye tracking, and first motor movements.Β
+Soft rattles, high-contrast black-and-white cards, and crunchy fabric books trigger their senses of sight and sound.
+Sensory toys for infants encourage new focus, eye tracking, and earlyΒ motor movements.Β

 Sensory Toys for 6-Month-Old BabiesΒ

-By the age of 6 months, babies begin to explore everything by touching and chewing.
-Safe sensory chew toys made of BPA-free silicone provide new relief to teething babies and build tactile awareness.
+By the age of 6 months, babies begin to explore the world through touch and chewing.
+SafeΒ sensory chew toysΒ made of BPA-free silicone provide new relief to teething babies and build tactile awareness.
 For more auditory emergence, light-up shakers and musical rattles are fun sensory toys for learning.Β

 Sensory Toys for Toddlers (1-3 Years)Β

-Toddlers love to explore textures and movements.
-Sensory toys for toddlers, like stacking cups, balls that squish, and interactive play mats, develop twirling coordination while remaining engaged.
+Toddlers love to explore textures and movements.Β Sensory toys for toddlers,Β like stacking cups, squishy balls, and interactive play mats, help develop twirling coordination while keeping toddlers engaged.
 Water tables and sensory bins also create opportunities for engaging in messy play that has real purpose and meaning.Β

 Sensory Toys for 3-Year-Olds & 4 Year Olds kidsΒ

-In the 3 and 4-year age group, kids begin imaginative play!
-Textured puzzles, finger paint, and problem-solving toys like simple maze toys promote imagination and logical thinking.
-For engaging and calming focus, fidget spinners and stretchy bands can provide a calming effect at home or in preschool.
+In the three and 4-year age group, kids begin imaginative play!
+Textured puzzles, finger painting, andΒ simple maze toys promote imagination and logical thinking.
+For engaging and calming focus, fidget spinners and stretchy bands can help at home or in preschool.

 Sensory Toys for 5-Year-Olds